ilambrev/SoftUni_JavaScript_Learning_Program/README.md

-# JS Web Developer
+# Software Engineer With JavaScript
-**_SoftUni Software Engineering Program_**
+**_SoftUni Professional Program_**

-This repository contains my solutions to the tasks that are part of the JS Web Developer software program.
+This repository contains my solutions to the tasks that are part of the Software Engineer With JavaScript professional program.